Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: -precision UDG Generator

-The $\lambda$-precision UDGs have several advantages compared to ordinary UDGs.
+$\lambda$-precision UDGs have several advantages compared to ordinary UDGs.
 The $\lambda$-precision limits the node degree of each node in the graph.
 The limitation results from the size of the ring given by the radii $\lambda$ and $r_\text{tr}$ with $0<\lambda< r_\text{tr}$.
-Nodes only connect to nodes within this ring, since each node has to have at least $\lambda$ distance to other nodes in the network.
-Therefore, it exists an upper limit of circles that fits into those rings.
-Additionally, it is advantageous to choose the number of nodes $|V|$ and the $\lambda$ distance in a way that a large portion of the area of the generation plane is covered.
-Hence, the portion of the covered area of the generation plane is the area available for succeeding nodes relative to the area of the generation plane.
-If this portion becomes small, the nodes are more likely to be more evenly distributed on the generation plane.
-This ensures a low variance of the local cluster coefficient, a more evenly covered generation plane and an enlarged monitored area covered by the WSN.
+Nodes only connect (have common edges) to nodes within this ring, since each node has to have at least $\lambda$ distance to other nodes in the network.
+Therefore, there is an upper limit of nodes that are able to connect.
+Choosing the $\lambda$ distance and node number $|V|$ so that a large portion of the area of the generation is covered ensures that the nodes are more evenly spaced out on the generation plane.
+Hence, it allows to control the variance of the local cluster coefficient.
+With regard to WSNs, evenly distributed nodes improve the area-wide monitoring.